-What you must pay when you get these What you must pay when you get these services services Services that are covered for you In-Network Out-of-Network Home infusion therapy 20% coinsurance 50% coinsurance Prior authorization is required for some drugs.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Home infusion therapy 20% coinsurance 50% coinsurance When in-network: prior authorization is required for some drugs.
 Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and hom infusion drugs furnished by a qualified home infusion therapy supplier Hospice care When you enroll in a Medicare-certified No prior authorization required.
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier No prior authorization required.
 You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-Your hospice doctor can be an in-network provider or an out-of-network provider. and your Part A and F to your terminal prog our hospice services Part B services related Inosis are paid for by re, not our plan.
-Covered services include: Short-term respite careHome care
+Your hospice doctor can be an in-network provider or an out-of-network provider. hospice program, yo and your Part A and F to your terminal prog a Medicare-certified our hospice services Part B services related pnosis are paid for by re, not our plan.
+Covered services include: Drugs for symptom control and pain relief Short term require core.
+Short-term respite careHome care Home care

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) III HOUNGIN out of Hothorn For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
 For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from an in-network provider, you only pay the plan cost sharing amount for in-network services.
-If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of- network services.
+If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services.
 For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.